Barton, Donald B.

 Barton speaks of his childhood in Fitchburg, the son of a painter; attending the Museum of Fine Arts, Boston School from 1922-1925; his friendships with William Lester Stevens and Charles Allen; studying with Hans Hofmann; going on a painting trip to the West in 1928; and his subsequent career as a commercial photographer.
 He recalls Philip Leslie Hale.

-Biographical/Historical Note: Donald Barton (1903-1990) was a painter and photographer from Fitchburg, Mass.
+Biographical/Historical Note: Donald Barton (1903-1990) was a painter and photographer from Fitchburg, Massachusetts.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.